 5. Manage Stress And Anxiety

 The body and mind are intertwined, and given enough time, an imbalance in one will eventually affect the other.
 Too much stress and anxiety in the mind aggravates the vata of the body.
 As a result, constipation, gas, or bloating may manifest physically.

 How To Use Yoga For Gas And Bloating

 Yoga is one of the best tools to combat an overactive, frazzled mind.
-An asana practice has a nearly instantly stress-relieving effect.
+Asana practice has a nearly instantly stress-relieving effect.
 Even better, though, is pranayama.

 Pranayama means ‘breath expansion.
 It’s the yogic technique of manipulating the breath to influence the mind.
 Pranayama exercises teach the mind to focus and concentrate while either soothing or invigorating the mind.

 For gas and bloating related to stress and anxiety, two of the best pranayama techniques are alternate nostril breathing and bee breathing.
 These are simple practices but they should nonetheless be learned from a yoga teacher.
 Pranayama done incorrectly can strain the lungs.

 How To Practice Yogic Nostril Breathing